Femi-Ted/ObserverDesignPattern/README.md

     this.weekNumber = weekNumber;
     display();
   }
  public void display() {
     System.out.println("Inform the general student of updates\n" +
         "professorName " + professorName + "\n" +
         "assignmentNumber " + assignmentNumber + "\n" +
         "weekNumber " + weekNumber + "\n");
   }

 # CourseCenter Class
 Finally, we have the CourseCenter class, which is the driver class.
 In this class, we create an object of CourseInformation class, named courseInformation.
 We also create three different kinds of student objects, named general student, auditor, and teaching assistant.
 Then we change the course information twice to see what will happen.
-Then we remove auditors from the observer list and change the course information again to see what will happen next. public class CourseCenter {
+Then we remove auditors from the observer list and change the course information again to see what will happen. public class CourseCenter {
   public static void main(String[] args) {
     CourseInformation courseInformation = new CourseInformation();